maybe I can start with some stray thoughts on autonomy

 What to make of autonomy?
 This has been on my mind again recently, after a year’s hiatus post-MFA.
 One hears much online and in all sorts of essays on agency and autonomy.
 Although not explicitly on this topic, I recently read a blog posting by Alexander R. Galloway in which he posits the notion of whether whether algorithms are biased (Are Algorithms Biased?).
 While taking pains to preserve their distinction from each other, he makes connections among algorithms, math, logic, programming languages, software, tech, and AI, and briefly discusses some of their failures along the lines of race and gender.
 More directly, however, Galloway goes over what seems to be so much resistance against any such endeavors at “the politicization of math and code.”

 This is certainly a topic of interest and has been for some time: I recall, for example, an old conversation some 25 or 30 years ago between me and a good friend, an analytic philosopher and specialist in Ancient Greek and Roman philosophy, who balked at the notion of an inherent bias in logic.
 She also happens to be a woman, which may or may not come as a surprise.
-Nevertheless, I am more interested in an adjacent issue, one that the aforementioned discussion seems, in my mind, to hinge upon; and that is whether algorithms are autonomous.
-Indeed, if they do possess some level of autonomy, to what degree might it extend; but if not, would it nevertheless aid in any sort of discussion to imagine that they do possess it?
+Nevertheless, I am more interested in an adjacent issue, one that the aforementioned discussion seems, in my mind, to hinge upon; and that is whether algorithms may be (or become) autonomous.
+Indeed, when/if they do possess some level of autonomy, to what degree might it extend?
+And if they do not now have any sort of autonomy, would it nevertheless aid in any sort of discussion to imagine that they do possess it?